Small Business Grant Program

 When is the deadline for applications?

-The online application submission deadline is August 31, 2020 at 6:00 p.m. or until the funds have been expended.
+The online application submission period will close when the funds have been expended.

 If I am not eligible for this program, what other resources are available?